How Can I Get a Discount on My Car Insurance?

 Some car insurance companies will discount only part of your bill.
 For example, installing an anti-theft device may only lower the comprehensive coverage section of your bill.
 Because anti-theft devices aren’t cheap, you need to evaluate the savings to see if it’s worth making the investment.

 Here’s the big one!
 Remember this!
 Some car insurance companies put limits on how much you can save via discounts.
 You may qualify for a host of discounts, so you get super excited about saving money.
 However, the company can limit you to a 25% off max savings.
-So, get those quotes and pay attention to the fine print.
+So, get those quotes and pay attention to the fine print, especially if you do delivery and are adding in commercial rates for something like Shipt car insurance.

 What Are The Common Discounts for Car Insurance?